verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-husky/README.md

 }
 ```

-- Run `yarn run lint`, and it should now pass successfully.
+- Run `yarn test`, and it should now pass successfully.
 Try adding an unnecessary semicolon somewhere to make sure the rule is set up correctly.

 I am aware that some of you will want to keep using semicolons, which will make the code provided in this tutorial inconvenient.
 If you are using this tutorial just for learning, I'm sure it will remain bearable to learn without semicolons, until going back to using them on your real projects.
 If you want to use the code provided in this tutorial as a boilerplate though, it will require a bit of rewriting, which should be pretty quick with ESLint set to enforce semicolons to guide you through the process.
 I apologize if you're in such case.